 8️⃣ Leave Behind Giant Suitcases: Stick To A Carry-on For More Mobility (trust me on this one)

 One of my absolute favorite Europe packing tips (and general packing tips) is to stick to a carry-on suitcase.
-There’s just no need to pack your entire wardrobe, especially when you’ll be moving between cities, hopping on trains, and navigating small hotel rooms.
+There’s just no need to pack your entire wardrobe, especially when you’ll be moving between cities, hopping on trains, and navigating small hotel rooms. (often times with no elevators)

 I’ve made the mistake of packing large suitcases before, and let me tell you, it’s not worth it.